KrisnaDana/POS-Tagging/readme.md

 ## Requirements

 - Jupyter Notebook installed on your computer or online.
-- PIP (package manager for Python)
+- PIP (package manager for Python).

 ## Installation